BitcoinDesign/Guide/guide/resources/design-research.md

 _2022 by Kraken Intelligence._

-This report provides an overview of the Lightning protocol and its technical design.
+This report provides an overview of the lightning protocol and its technical design.
 It also reveals its historical background and gives some interesting insights into the state of the network.

 #### [Bitcoin: Knowledge and Perceptions](https://block.xyz/2022/btc-report.pdf)